• Proposed

 Justification

 The full distribution of Cantharellus mikemboensis is uncertain, but based on current knowledge, it appears to be restricted to an area of old miombo woodland in southern Democratic Republic of Congo.
-Ongoing threats to miombo woodland are likely to be causing continuing declines of the species, and its population size is estimate to be very small, based on the apparent rarity of the species, and its potentially very restricted range.
+Ongoing threats to miombo woodland are considered to be causing continuing declines in the species, and its population size is estimate to be very small, based on the apparent rarity of the species, and its potentially very restricted range.
 The population size is tentatively estimated to be in the range 300-600 mature individuals, all within one subpopulation.
 Therefore, C. mikemboensis is assessed here as Endangered under criterion C2a(ii).

 Geographic range